2 years ahead of IPO, Ola shows significant growth in revenue, less loss

-2 years ahead of IPO, Ola shows significant growth in revenue, less loss compared to FY18
+2 years ahead of IPO, Ola shows significant revenue growth, narrowed losses, compared to FY18

 - +0